AnthonyP57/Cirilla---a-LLM-made-on-a-budget/KAN/README.md

 $\binom{n}{i} = \frac{n!}{i!(n-i)!}$ is the binominal coefficient

 ## B-spline
 We stitch together multiple Bezier curves.
-We connect them at the ends, the points where they mean are colled knots.
+We connect them at the ends, the points where they meet are colled knots.

 ![](./img/b-spline.png)